Expanding after-school care and tapping older adults for community service.

 To push for solutions, Sturz helped create the After School Corporation, which now involves 250 after-school programs serving 40,000 children, while keeping kids off the streets, cutting crime, helping working parents, and providing much needed exercise, nutritious snacks, and intellectual stimulation for kids beyond the school day.
 Sturz’s newest project is ReServe, which places skilled retirees in part-time positions with social service and government organizations that need, but often can’t afford, qualified help.

-Gloria Spagnoli loved her job as a social worker, but she retired because she could no longer deal with the stresses of a 9-to-5 workday.
+Retirees like Gloria Spagnoli, who loved her job as a social worker, but retired because she could no longer deal with the stresses of a 9-to-5 workday.
 Still, she had some regrets

 “I’d built this body of knowledge and experience over many years,” says Spagnoli, now 68, “and I thought what a shame it would be to just give it up, especially when I’m still young enough to put it to use.”

 Spagnoli searched for traditional volunteer positions but couldn’t find any that would put her specific skills to use.
 “I wasn’t interested in tutoring children or sitting in a hospital and reading to people,” she says.
 “I wanted to continue to apply my social work skills, just not on a full-time basis.”

 Eventually, Spagnoli found ReServe, a nonprofit organization created by Herb Sturz 18 months ago to place skilled, experienced retirees in part-time positions with social service and government organizations that need, but often can’t afford, qualified help.